tlyeung/tlyeung.github.io/docs/about-this-site.md

 # About this site

 I would like to create my own site in the Internet that is entirely me.
 No algorithm.
 No ads.
-A site that does not trace your privacy.
+A site that does not trace your privacy, does not collect your data.

 There are many problems for social network nowadays.